Major donors; they’re white, over 60 and male right? Wrong!

 It may not be a difficult conversation, it may be.
 But the conversation needs to be had with your donors nonetheless.

 As a fundraiser you need to be equipped to have those conversations.
 Get support from your manager if you need it to challenge any negativity or debate from high-value donors.
-It doesn’t need to be easy – I know what it’s like to be in a room with a powerful white major donor vehemently disagreeing with me, (and I get that I’m white and middle class!)
+It might not be easy – I know what it’s like to be in a room with a powerful white major donor vehemently disagreeing with me!
+But you also might realise that the donor isn’t the right fit with the values of your charity.

 “We need to accept and work with the fact that things are complicated, and multiple seemingly-conflicting things can be true at the same time.
 We can respect and appreciate donors AND push back when they’re being racist or egotistical.”
 Spot on Vu Le, from this blog.